WHBQ-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WHBQ-TV discontinued regular programming on its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal relocated from its pre-transition UHF channel 53, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 13 for post-transition operations.
+WHBQ-TV ended regular programming on its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal relocated from its pre-transition UHF channel 53, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 13 for post-transition operations.

 Out-of-market coverage

-WHBQ-TV was the default Fox affiliate for the Jonesboro, Arkansas media market since Fox did not have a local outlet in that area.
+WHBQ-TV was the default Fox affiliate for the Jonesboro, Arkansas, media market since Fox did not have a local outlet in that area.
 However, on June 1, 2015, KJNB-LD became the Fox affiliate for Jonesboro.
 WHBQ was carried on Suddenlink cable in Jonesboro.

-WHBQ was also carried in the Jackson, Tennessee DMA; however, it has since been dropped for Jackson's WJKT.
+WHBQ was also carried in the Jackson, Tennessee, market; however, it has since been dropped for Jackson's WJKT.